 MacBean Street, Greenwich, London

 Legal & General appointed Fathom Architects in collaboration with DLA Design to develop designs for one of its largest build-to-rent sites, opposite the new Crossrail station in Woolwich.
-Our remit is to develop a residential concept aimed at increasing housing density to meet growing demand, with a focus on urban design, massing and façade development.
+Our remit was to develop a residential concept aimed at increasing housing density to meet growing demand, with a focus on urban design, massing and façade development.

 Extensive consultation was undertaken over eight months with Fathom presenting designs to the GLA, CABE, the Royal Borough of Greenwich and local Amenity groups, ahead of a submission to planning in July 2019.

-The scheme will create a new community with meaningful connections to the existing town centre, delivering 640 new homes, 21,000 sqft of workspace and retail and two new public landscaped spaces – Murray’s Yard and The Garden – which offer a calm oasis just off the high street.
+The scheme was designed to create a new community with meaningful connections to the existing town centre, delivering 640 new homes, 21,000 sqft of workspace and retail and two new public landscaped spaces – Murray’s Yard and The Garden – which offer a calm oasis just off the high street.
 References to the site’s historic use as a rope makers’ yard have been explored in the textures of masonry, decorative metal panels and balustrade design.

 Apartments are housed in four distinct building elements perpendicular to Beresford Street, ranging from 6 to 22 storeys to create an undulating skyline which articulates the transition in scale from the existing town centre to the east and the emerging tall buildings to the west.
 The trio of taller buildings are linked by a four-storey podium, providing an active frontage for passers-by and doubling as a buffer for the public spaces within.
 Retail and workspaces animate the podium levels, which also house shared amenities for residents.